0x3f666/CoFi-JIT/README.md

 - `--example_num`: Optional.
 Number of examples to use (default: 1)

 ### Replication of RQ1
+To reproduce the semantic-base results in RQ1, please run the following command:
 ```bash
 python demo.py --mode Repair --retrieve semantic --example_num 5
 ```
+Then you can get a file named `semantic_repair_results.csv`, which records the defect repair accuracy.

+To reproduce the random-base results in RQ1, please run the following command:
 ```bash
 python demo.py --model Repair --retrieve random --example_num 5
 ```
+Then you can get a file named `random_repair_results.csv`, which records the defect repair accuracy.
+The successfully repaired code can be found in `matched_answers.csv`.
 ### Replication of RQ2
 ```bash
 python demo.py --mode Prediction --example_num 3